-Results from a pre-specified interim analysis of our ongoing Phase 2 clinical trial of OMS906 in complement-inhibitor-naïve adults with PNH were featured in a podium presentation at the annual meeting of the American Society of Hematology in December 2023.
+Results from a pre-specified interim analysis of our ongoing Phase 2 clinical trial of OMS906 zaltenibart in complement-inhibitor-naïve adults with PNH were featured in a podium presentation at the annual meeting of the American Society of Hematology in December 2023.
 The interim analysis results showed statistically significant and clinically meaningful improvements in all measured markers of hemolysis, including hemoglobin and lactate dehydrogenase.
-No patients were reported to have had a clinical breakthrough of PNH or a thrombotic event, and none were reported to require a transfusion while receiving OMS906 treatment.
+No patients were reported.
+This study was amended to gather additional data to inform the choice of zaltenibart dose for Phase 3 development.
+These data have had a clinical breakthrough of PNH or a thrombotic event, been collected and none were reported to require a transfusion while receiving OMS906 treatment. are being analyzed.

-Enrollment is complete and dosing is ongoing in our Phase 2 trial evaluating two doses of OMS906 in PNH patients who have had an unsatisfactory response to the C5 inhibitor ravulizumab.
-Utilizing a "switch-over" design, this study enrolls PNH patients receiving ravulizumab, adds OMS906 to provide combination therapy with ravulizumab for 24 weeks, and then, in those patients who demonstrate a hemoglobin response with the combination therapy, switches to OMS906 monotherapy.
-Data from a pre-specified interim analysis showed that the addition of OMS906 therapy to ravulizumab treatment resulted in statistically significant and clinically meaningful improvements in both mean hemoglobin levels and absolute reticulocyte counts by week 4 of combination therapy, with a sustained response demonstrated through week 24 (the latest assessment prior to the interim analysis cutoff).
+Enrollment is complete and dosing is ongoing in our Phase 2 trial evaluating two doses of OMS906 zaltenibart in PNH patients who have had an unsatisfactory response to the C5 inhibitor ravulizumab.
+Utilizing a "switch-over" design, this study enrolls PNH patients receiving ravulizumab, adds OMS906 zaltenibart to provide combination therapy with ravulizumab for 24 weeks, and then, in those patients who demonstrate a hemoglobin response with the combination therapy, switches to OMS906 zaltenibart monotherapy.
+Data In June 2024, efficacy data from a pre-specified interim analysis of the combination therapy portion of the trial were featured in a podium presentation at the annual congress of the European Hematology Association held in Madrid, Spain.
+The interim analysis showed that the addition of OMS906 zaltenibart therapy to ravulizumab treatment resulted in statistically significant and clinical meaningful improvements in both mean hemoglobin levels and absolute reticulocyte counts by week 4 of combination therapy, with a sustained response demonstrated through week 24 (the latest assessment prior to the interim analysis cutoff).
 All 13 enrolled patients were included in the interim analysis.
 All patients in the high-dose group achieved clinical response, defined as an increase in hemoglobin of at least 2 grams, and six of seven patients in the low-dose group achieved this same clinical response.
-No patients in either dose group required transfusions following initiation of OMS906.
-As with all other clinical studies with OMS906, the drug was well tolerated without any safety signal of concern.
+No patients Interim analysis data from the monotherapy portion of the trial showed that clinically meaningful improvements in either dose group required transfusions hemoglobin levels and absolute reticulocyte counts were sustained following initiation of OMS906, transition to zaltenibart monotherapy and prevented both intra-vascular and extra-vascular hemolysis.
+As with all other clinical studies with OMS906, zaltenibart, the drug was well tolerated without any safety signal of concern.
 Full details from the interim analysis will be featured in a podium presentation at EHA 2024, the annual congress of the European Hematology Association, to be held in Madrid, Spain in June.
-Interim analysis data from the monotherapy portion of the trial are expected to be available in late 2024.
+Interim analysis data from the monotherapy portion of the trial are expected to be available presented at a relevant scientific congress in late 2024.